webdetails/sparkl/documentation/spec.md

 	* Output: (operation status)
 * importPlugin
 	* Description: copy plugin
-	* Parameters: url/path of the plugin to be imported
+	* Parameters: url/path and plugin Id of the plugin to be imported
 	* Output: (operation status)
 * getPluginMetadata
-	* Description: get Plugin Metadata
+	* Description: get Plugin Metadata to be shown in the "View plugin" dashboard
 	* Parameters: plugin Id
 	* Output: table with plugin's metadata
 * submitChangesToAuthor